gyxv/Projects/README.md

    npm run dev
    ```

-3. Open your browser to <http://localhost:3000/brute-force> to view the React UI.
+3. Open your browser to <http://localhost:3000>.
+The app redirects to `/brute-force` where the simulator lives.

-A minimal `index.html` at the project root redirects to the simulator, while the original static implementation has been preserved under `archive/index.html` for reference.
+The original static implementation has been preserved under `archive/index.html` for reference.

-### Tailwind and static demo
+### Tailwind

 The UI uses Tailwind CSS.
-The Next.js build step compiles the Tailwind classes automatically.
+The Next.js build step compiles the Tailwind classes automatically during `next dev` or `next build`.

-If you only need a quick proof-of-concept without running a server, open `demo.html` in your browser.
-It loads React and Tailwind from CDNs and renders a tiny component entirely client side.